Prag8855/aab/content/guides/deutschland-ticket.md

 - It costs {{DEUTSCHLAND_TICKET_PRICE|cur}}€ per month
 - It lets you use local public transit everywhere in Germany
 - It's only available as a monthly subscription, payable by bank transfer
-- Tourists must buy it from a different place
+- Tourists should buy it from [mo.pla](https://en.mopla.solutions/en/tickets/deutschlandticket) or Hamburg's [hvv Switch app]
-- In Berlin, you can get it from the [BVG](/out/deutschland-ticket-bvg), the [Deutsche Bahn](/out/deutschland-ticket-s-bahn) or [Free Now](https://support.free-now.com/hc/de/articles/11060332622098-Wie-kann-ich-das-Deutschland-Ticket-abonnieren)
+- In Berlin, you can get it from the [BVG](/out/deutschland-ticket-bvg) or the [Deutsche Bahn](/out/deutschland-ticket-s-bahn)

 {% include "_blocks/tableOfContents.html" %}